Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/03_Modules.md

   ![Benefits of a hierarchy](https://462000265.lumidata.eu/1day-20240208/img/LUMI-1day-20240208-03-modules/BenefitsHierarchy.png)
 </figure>

-When the hierarchy is well designed, you get some protection from loading modules that do not work together well.
+When the hierarchy is well designed, you get **some protection from loading modules that do not work together well**.
 E.g., in the HPE Cray PE it is not possible to load the MPI library built for another compiler than your current main compiler.
 This is currently not exploited as much as we could on LUMI, mainly because we realised at the start that too many users are not familiar enough with hierarchies and would get confused more than the hierarchy helps them.

-Another benefit is that when "swapping" a module that makes other modules available with a different one, Lmod will try to look for equivalent modules in the list of modules made available by the newly loaded module.
+Another benefit is that when "swapping" a module that makes other modules available with a different one, **Lmod will try to look for equivalent modules** in the list of modules made available by the newly loaded module.

 An easy example (though a tricky one as there are other mechanisms at play also) it to load